serfla/how-to-use-foxy-proxy-for-amazon-emr/README.md

 To open the web interfaces, in your browser's address bar, type **master-public-dns** followed by the port number or URL.

 For a complete list of web interfaces on the master node, see [View Web Interfaces Hosted on Amazon EMR Clusters](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-web-interfaces.html).

 ## Workarounds

+To avoid all this stuffs and settings, you can manage the **Security Group** in order to permit as Inbound request, all kinds of traffic for all (or only for the your) IP addresses.
+After that, you can assign this Security Group at all node of cluster (inclusing the master node) and you will see the hadoop web interfaces.